 Here are some recommendations on which SD card to get for the Sony HX99 so that you can use all of the camera's features.

 The Sony HX99 compact camera might not seem like the type of camera that would need a fast memory card.
 But Sony has put in some surprisingly high-end features, and if you want to be able to use all of the camera’s features, you’ll need to make sure you get a card that’s fast enough to keep up.

 The primary feature that places demands on the SD card’s speed is when shooting video using the high-end video modes.
 These throw a lot of data very quickly at the memory card to write and store.
 If the card is too slow, you can end up with the recording stopping or other errors.
-If you don’t plan to use the high-end video modes you can get away with a slower card in the HX99–the other features will still working fine–but if you’ve just picked up a new camera, it seems to me sensible to get a card that isn’t going to hobble its features right off the bat.
+If you don’t plan to use the high-end video modes, you can get away with a slower card in the HX99—the other features will still working fine—but if you’ve just picked up a new camera, it seems to be sensible to get a card that isn’t going to hobble its features right off the bat.